-Kenesary Khan – last khan of Kazakhstan who died fighting the Russians in 1847.
-He got this statue on the banks of the Esil River in Astana in 2001
+Kenesary Khan .
+He is last khan ‘king’ of Kazakhstan who died fighting the Russians in 1847.
+He got the above statue on the banks of the Esil River in Astana in 2001.

 File this under: You can’t make this up.
-It’s a story that is as weird in its own way as the one about Gulnara Karimova.
+This story is as weird in its own way as the one about Gulnara Karimova.

-The earliest known named Kazakh khan (king) began his reign in 1456.
-The Khanate lasted quite a while – not without complications, as is usual for any 400-year period which includes meddling from the Tsarist Empire.
+The earliest known named Kazakh khan began his reign in 1456.
+The Khanate lasted quite a while.
+Not without complications, as is usual for any 400-year period which includes meddling from the Tsarist Empire.

 In the 1840s Kenesary Khan, a descendant of Ablay Khan launched a rebellion against Russian rule.

 The conflict lasted for quite a few years.
 Although Russia did not recognize him as a khan, he had broad support among Kazakh leaders.

 It seems the Kyrgyz were able to capture Kenesary Khan.
 He was then executed in Kyrgyzstan (just to the south of Kazakhstan).
 The Kyrgyz cut off his head, and the Russians paid 1000 rubles for it.

 Note: I found that in the 1870s 1000 rubles = $870.
 I used a dollar inflation calculator to get today’s equivalent of $24,029.
 Still, today’s figure tells us little about what 1000 rubles represented to the people who either paid it or received it.

 According to Yesset, our Kazakh language teacher, the Russians used Kenesary Khan’s skull as an ashtray.

 What I could find online was that Kenesary Khan’s skull probably ended up in a museum in Russia.
 Of course, for the Kazakhs, the detail about the ashtray – a gesture of complete contempt – smarts.

 Someone, somewhere along the way, had the bright idea to consult Baba Vanga, a blind Bulgarian clairvoyant, about the matter.
 It had to have been before 1996, because that was the year she died.